Looking for information about your firm's panel status?

 Lloyds

-You would be advised to contact Lloyds
+You should contact Lloyds

 Lloyds in their Part 2’s state: